-A Guide to Avoiding Environmental Hormones & Achieving Hormonal Balance
+A Guide to Avoiding Environmental Hormones & Supporting Hormonal Balance

-We live in a hormone soup.
-From the hormones used in conventional farming practices to the excessive use of prescription hormones, to industrial hormone-like toxins.
-It is safe to say our environment is overflowing with hormones.
-In general, our bodies are quite effective at producing hormones & we don’t need any extra from our environment.
-In fact, excess hormones often lead to hormone imbalance, liver dysfunction & disease.
-Below are ways you can reduce your environmental hormone exposure & keep your body healthy & happy.
+From the hormones used in conventional farming practices to the use of prescription hormones, to industrial hormone-like toxins, it is safe to say our environment is overflowing with hormones.
+In general, our bodies are quite effective at producing hormones & we don’t need extra from our environment.
+In fact, exposure to exogenous hormone disrupting chemicals (substances that act like hormones that come from our external environment) can disrupt our health which is why they have been linked to numerous adverse human health outcomes including alterations in sperm quality and fertility, endometriosis, early puberty, altered nervous system function, immune function, certain cancers, respiratory problems, metabolic issues, diabetes, obesity, cardiovascular problems, growth, neurological and learning disabilities, and more.
+Below are some ways you can reduce your exposure to these endocrine disrupting chemicals.

 1. Avoid conventional dairy products.